-It was while living in this house between 1818 and 1820 that poet John Keats (1795–1821), a leading figure of the Romantic movement, fell in love with girl-next-door Fanny Brawne and wrote some of his best-loved poems before ill health forced him to move to Rome, where he died the following year.
-After a major refurbishment to make the rooms more consistent with their original Regency decor, the house now displays all sorts of Keats-related material including portraits, letters, many of the poet's original manuscripts and books, the engagement ring he gave to Fanny, and items of Fanny's clothing.
+It was while living in this house between 1818 and 1820 that the major Romantic poet John Keats (1795–1821) fell in love with girl-next-door Fanny Brawne and wrote some of his best-loved poems.
+(Soon after, ill health forced him to move to Rome, where he died the following year.)
+After a major refurbishment to make the rooms more consistent with their original Regency decor, the house now displays all sorts of Keats-related material, including portraits, letters, many of the poet's original manuscripts and books, the engagement ring he gave to Fanny, and items of her clothing.
 A pretty garden contains the plum tree under which Keats supposedly composed Ode to a Nightingale.
 There are frequent guided tours and special events featuring local literary luminaries.
 The ticket gives you entry for a full year, so you can come back as often as you like.
 Picnics can be taken into the grounds during the summer.